Guide to Capital Markets Tribunal Proceedings

 What is the process for settlements?

-At the confidential settlement conference, the parties discuss the proposed settlement with the Panel.
-The Panel indicates whether it would be prepared to approve the settlement agreement.
-The Panel may ask for further submissions and/or information, and an additional settlement conference may be scheduled.
+At the confidential settlement conference, the parties discuss the proposed settlement with the panel.
+The panel indicates whether it would be prepared to approve the settlement agreement.
+The panel may ask for further submissions and/or information, and an additional settlement conference may be scheduled.

-If the Panel is prepared to approve the settlement agreement following the confidential settlement conference, the parties can then request a public hearing to approve the settlement.
-A Notice of Hearing for a settlement hearing is then issued and a public settlement hearing takes place.
-The Panel at the public settlement hearing will include at least one Adjudicator from the Panel at the settlement conference.
+If the panel is prepared to approve the settlement agreement following the confidential settlement conference, the parties can then request a public hearing to approve the settlement.
+A notice of hearing for a settlement hearing is then issued and a public settlement hearing takes place.
+The panel at the public settlement hearing will include at least one adjudicator from the panel at the settlement conference.

 If no settlement agreement is approved, the enforcement proceeding continues.
-If there is a merits hearing, the Panel at the merits hearing will be different from the Panel at the settlement conference.
-The Panel at the merits hearing will not know any information about the discussions at the confidential settlement conference.
+If there is a merits hearing, the panel at the merits hearing will be different from the panel at the settlement conference.
+The panel at the merits hearing will not know any information about the discussions at the confidential settlement conference.

 Do all respondents have to settle at the same time?